Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states it generates an AI image from text prompt, saves to media library, and distinguishes from sibling CRUD tools.
+The description clearly states the tool generates an AI image from a text prompt, saves it to the media library, and can be attached to posts.
+No sibling tool duplicates this function, so it is well-distinguished.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.